 However, Microsoft is trying to remove passwords altogether.
 The latest feature update brings support for passwordless sign-in on Windows 10.
 This will be done with the help of Windows Hello, which uses facial recognition and fingerprint sensor to authenticate a user.

 Go to Settings > User Accounts > Sign-in options.
 Here, turn on the toggle button that says, “Make your device passwordless.”

 After enabling the passwordless login in Windows 10, the option to enter the PIN will not appear on the lock screen.
-Of course, PCs that don’t have biometric hardware won’t be able to support the new feature.
+Of course, PCs that don’t have biometric hardware won’t support the new feature.

-Speaking on Windows Hello, Microsoft is adding its support to Safe Mode as well, allowing users to unlock using their fingers.
+Speaking on Windows Hello, Microsoft has added its support to Safe Mode and allows users to unlock using their fingers.

 With every new Windows 10 update, Microsoft is slowly abandoning the Control Panel by shifting the features to the Settings app.
 A recent example of this is the Mouse settings page, where you will find a new slider to change the cursor speed for your mouse.